aleaxit/gmpy/docs/contexts.rst

 Contexts and the with statement
 -------------------------------

-Contexts can also be used in conjunction with Python's ``with ...`` statement to temporarily change the context settings for a block of code and then restore the original settings when the block of code exits.
+Contexts can also be used in conjunction with Python's :keyword:`with` statement to temporarily change the context settings for a block of code and then restore the original settings when the block of code exits.

 :func:`local_context` first save the current context and then creates a new context based on a context passed as the first argument, or the current context